Snowflake-Labs/dbt_constraints/README.md

 - All models involved in a constraint must be materialized as table, incremental, or snapshot.

 -  If source constraints are enabled, the source must be a table.
 You must also have the `OWNERSHIP` table privilege to add a constraint.
 For foreign keys you also need the `REFERENCES` privilege on the parent table with the primary or unique key.
+The package will identify when you lack these privileges on Snowflake and PostgreSQL.
+Oracle does not provide an easy way to look up your effective privileges so it has an exception handler and will display Oracle's error messages.

 - All columns on constraints must be individual column names, not expressions.
 You can reference columns on a model that come from an expression.